microsoft/Windows-IoT-Samples/RFIDForIoT/CS/README.md

----
-page_type: sample
-urlFragment: RFIDForIoT
-languages:
-  - csharp
-products:
-  - Windows 10
-  - Windows IoT
-  - Windows 10 IoT Enterprise
-description: Sample to show how to read the RFID Tag from MFRC522 Scanner and beep the buzzer when the card scans
----

 # RFID scanner with Windows 10 IoT Enterprise

 In this sample, we will demonstrate how to read the RFID Tag from MFRC522 Scanner and beep the buzzer when the card scans.